alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 So, as far as we know right now,
 **special relativity is the only fundamental truth**.
 But only because it has been adapted to changing conditions.
-Of course this situation might change at any point.
+Of course this situation might change at any point;
+such are the mysterious ways of science.

 ### 🔬 Quantum Limits